SweetJV/BlazorGetElementByIdBug/README.md

 This bug is consistent across Chrome, Firefox, and Edge.
 This makes me suspect it may be caused by something in the Blazor rendering process.

+## Update

+I was able to come up with a workaround that I can live with, but I don't think it's ideal.
+Here's what I did:

+# ColorSwatchBase.razor.cs

+1. Moved the call to register the click event from TogglePickerVisibility to OnAfterRenderAsync, when the panel is first shown.

+# interop.js

+1. Record the ids of the popup, and all children, when the click event is registered
+NOTE: getElementById works fine here.

+2. Use those ids in OnBodyClick, instead of element contains.

+I've left the old method that uses element contains and you can easily toggle between these two methods by changing UseElementIds in OnBodyClick.

 ## Technical Details

 * Visual Studio 16.5.1